ryanfranklin/wfm/README.md

 instance.

-To troubleshoot the Kafka server open a shell by `docker exec -it auditEmployee_kafka_1 /bin/sh` and then take a look at the records in the topic using `kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic order --from-beginning`.
+To troubleshoot the Kafka server open a shell by `docker exec -it wfm_kafka_1 /bin/sh` and then take a look at the records in the topic using `kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic audit --from-beginning`.

+To troubleshoot the Postgres server open a shell by `docker exec -it wfm_postgres_1 /bin/sh` and then enter the psql console app with:
+ `psql -U dbuser dbaudit` or `psql -U dbuser dbemployee`.